 No. GitOps helps guarantee that the desired state of your infrastructure is deployed.
 Additionally, you gain all the benefits of code reviews, pull requests, and comments on changes to your infrastructure.

-Infrastructure automation at VMware Tanzu
+Infrastructure automation and VMware Tanzu

 The VMware Tanzu mission is to speed up your digital transformation by helping you learn how to build, manage, and scale modern applications and infrastructure efficiently.
 Our products provide an exceptional experience, helping you respond faster to opportunities while maintaining a defense-in-depth approach to cybersecurity.